Skip to content

 Working With Student Billable Notes: Guidelines

-• To satisfy the physical presence requirement of the CMS policy, the attending and/or intern/resident must be present with the student as they perform the history, physical exam and medical decision-making.
+• To satisfy the physical presence requirement of the CMS policy, the attending (or supervising advanced practice provider) and/or intern/resident must be present with the student as they perform the history, physical exam and medical decision-making.

 • If the resident/intern is who is physically present with the student, the note must have both resident/intern and attending attestations (see the workflow section of this page).

-• To satisfy physical presence requirement on rounds, patient-centered bedside rounds are recommended.
+• To satisfy physical presence requirement on rounds:

 • There is one resident/intern attestation (see resident/intern workflow guide).

-• There are two attending attestations based on the resident’s presence (see attending workflow guide).
+• There are two attending/supervising APP attestations based on the resident’s presence (see attending workflow guide).

-• Residents and attendings may alter the medical student note with strikethrough/deletion/additions only if using a separate font style, such as bold or italic text, to indicate changes.
+• Residents, attendings and supervising APPs may alter the medical student note with strikethrough/deletion/additions only if using a separate font style, such as bold or italic text, to indicate changes.
 Color should not be used to indicate changes.

 Policy